UniFormal/uniformal.github.io/doc/applications/jedit.md

 hooked   | hl | hr | hlr
 with bar | bl | br | blr

 where T in the first table determines the arrow tips and is given by an entry in the second table.
+Note that some combinations do not exist because they are not supported by Unicode.

 Every *user* can configure the details can be configured in jEdit's `Extras > Global Options > Abbreviations` menu or by editing the `<jedit>/abbrevs` file.
 Every *developer* can configure the abbreviations that are available to every user (specifically: every user who runs the MMT setup or who reruns the jedit setup routine) by editing the file `src/jEdit-mmt/src/resources/plugin/abbrevs`.